Our Place Inner West

 - Employment and Retail Lands Strategy

-Later in 2019 and into 2020, Council will be preparing a consolidated Local Environmental Plan.
-The draft Local Environment Plan needs to be endorsed by the Department of Planning and Environment, prior to being placed on public exhibition.
+In 2020, Council will prepare a consolidated Local Environmental Plan.
+The draft Local Environment Plan needs to be endorsed by the NSW Department of Planning and Environment, prior to being placed on public exhibition.

 A draft Development Control Plan will follow shortly after, along with a consolidated Developer Contributions Plan.
 Both of these plans will be placed on exhibition for community input prior to finalisation.